SoundScience/Automated-detection-and-detection-range-of-titi-monkey-duets/README.md

-# Automated detection and detection range of primate duets: A case study of the red titi monkey (*Plecturocebus discolor*) using passice acoustic monitoring
+# Automated detection and detection range of primate duets: A case study of the red titi monkey (*Plecturocebus discolor*) using passive acoustic monitoring

 ## Introduction